ballerina-platform/module-ballerinax-mongodb/mongodb/src/mongodb/Module.md

-Connects to Mongo DB from Ballerina.

-# Module Overview

 The Mongo DB connector allows you to connect to a Mongo DB from Ballerina and perform various operations such as `getDatabaseNames`, `getCollectionNames`, `count`, `find`, `insert`, `update`, and `delete`.

 ## Compatibility